Krishbelwal/EDA-E-commerce_Sales_Analysis/README.md

 - **Insight Generation**

-## 5. Key Insights & Recommendations -
+## 5. Key Insights -

 - High-Value Customers: Customers aged 25–55, male customers, and customers from high-performing locations contribute the highest revenue.
-- Recommendation: Focus personalised marketing and loyalty programs on these customer segments.

 - Products & Categories: Medium-sized products and popular colours generate the highest sales.
-- Recommendation: Maintain adequate inventory and promote best-selling products to maximise revenue.

 - Seasonality : Sales are highest during the Fall season.
-- Recommendation: Plan seasonal campaigns for Fall and use targeted discounts instead of offering them to all customers.

 - Subscription, Payment & Shipping: Subscription status and customer preferences for payment and shipping influence purchasing behavior.
-- Recommendation: Encourage subscriptions with exclusive benefits and optimise preferred payment and shipping options.

 - Customer Satisfaction & Repeat Purchases: Customers with higher review ratings are more likely to make repeat purchases.

+ ## 6 - Recommendations -

+- Focus personalised marketing and loyalty programs on these customer segments.
+- Maintain adequate inventory and promote best-selling products to maximise revenue.
+- Plan seasonal campaigns for Fall and use targeted discounts instead of offering them to all customers.
+- Encourage subscriptions with exclusive benefits and optimise preferred payment and shipping options.
-- Recommendation: Improve customer experience and reward loyal customers to increase retention and lifetime value.
+- Improve customer experience and reward loyal customers to increase retention and lifetime value.